MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Abstract

 \section{Abstract}

-Recent research in geospatial machine learning has demonstrated that models pretrained with self-supervised learning on Earth observation data can perform well on downstream tasks with limited training data.
-However, most of the existing geospatial benchmark datasets have few data modalities and poor global representation, limiting the ability to evaluate multimodal pretrained models at global scales.
-To fill this gap, we introduce \textsc{MMEarth-Bench}, a collection of five new multimodal environmental tasks with 12 modalities, globally distributed data, and both in- and out-of-distribution test splits.
+Recent research in geospatial machine learning demonstrates that models pretrained with self-supervised learning on Earth observation data can perform well on downstream tasks with limited labeled data.
+However, most benchmark datasets have few data modalities and poor global representation, limiting the ability to evaluate multimodal pretrained models at global scales.
+In order to fill this gap, we introduce \textsc{MMEarth-Bench}, a collection of five new environmental tasks with 12 modalities, globally distributed data, and both random and geographic test splits.
 We benchmark a diverse set of pretrained models and find that while (multimodal) pretraining tends to improve model robustness in limited data settings, geographic generalization abilities remain poor.
-In order to facilitate model adaptation to new downstream tasks and geographic domains, we propose a model-agnostic method for test-time training with multimodal reconstruction (\textsc{TTT-MMR}) that uses all the modalities available at test time as auxiliary tasks, regardless of whether a pretrained model accepts them as input.
-Our method improves model performance on both the random and geographic test splits, and geographic batching leads to a good trade-off between regularization and specialization during TTT.
-Our dataset, code, and visualization tool are linked from the project page at \href{https://lgordon99.github.io/mmearth-bench/}{lgordon99.github.io/mmearth-bench}.
+Moreover, a simple randomly initialized multimodal model is competitive given enough labeled data.
+Although data is abundant, models can currently only make use of the modalities on which they were pretrained.
+To solve this problem, we propose using all the modalities available at test time as auxiliary tasks for test-time adaptation.
+Our model-agnostic method for test-time training with multimodal reconstruction (\textsc{TTT-MMR}) can improve performance across all models and tasks on both test splits.
+Furthermore, geographic batching leads to a good trade-off between regularization and specialization during TTT, which is especially beneficial for long-tail distributions.
+Our dataset, code, and visualization tool are linked on the project page: \href{https://lgordon99.github.io/mmearth-bench/}{lgordon99.github.io/mmearth-bench}. \keywords{Earth observation \and Multimodality \and Test-time adaptation}